JPeterMugaas/efxc2/README.md

 is described as "A wine-runnable version of Microsofts Shader Compiler fxc" and is available at [https://github.com/mozilla/fxc2](https://github.com/mozilla/fxc2).
 Unfortunately, fxc2 does not appear to be maintained and I have encountered quite a few issues using that program.
-I needed a .HLSL compiler that was open-source and would adequately fulfill my needs.
+I needed a .HLSL (High-level shader language) compiler that was open-source and would adequately fulfill my needs.
 So I decided to make my own modifications to the original fxc2 source-code including a pull request, [https://github.com/mozilla/fxc2/pull/3](https://github.com/mozilla/fxc2/pull/3) into my own enhanced program (efxc2).